 Not many sources span the tonal spectrum like pianos and keyboard sounds.
-There’s a reason why many pro stage pianos have 5-10 factory settings dedicated to the grand piano alone!
 Since this source has so much variance, you need a preamp that is very versatile with tonal options ranging from “clean” to “very colored.”
-If you need a “cleaner” sound, the WA-273 is a perfect choice to run the keyboard with a little added “air.”
-If you’re looking to impart more analog warmth to your sound, driving the WA-273 by raising the red gain knob engages more of the UK-made Carnhill transformers that are known to add a signature color that no other preamp can replicate.
+If you need a “clean” grand piano-like sound, the 73-style British preamp has plenty of depth and air to bring articulate performances to life - best for solos or performances where the piano tone needs to stand out.
+If you’re looking to impart more analog warmth to your sound, driving the 73-style preamp by raising the gain will engage the transformers which adds that classic console sound to any keyboard parts, letting them sit just right in a mix.

 BONUS: If you want the ultimate experience in tone-tweaking your signal on the way in, consider instead a WA-273 EQ.
 The 273 EQ adds a three-band EQ section that is easily bypassable entirely or by each frequency-range if needed.